 They were particularly concerned about what the hiring managers (recruiters) would think about the time out of the workplace.
 They were concerned about whether they could actually demonstrate they were still worthy of hiring.

 They doubted their ability to persuade the hiring managers that the gap in employment wasn’t an issue.
 However, they were equally concerned that this gap may well be an issue.
 Out of date skills and knowledge and a genuine concern and worry about the rapidly changing market in their absence.

 We understand this must be a concern and unfortunately, we cannot claim that there aren’t hiring managers that feel this way.

 We do know that if you go into an interview with any doubts about your ability it will have an impact on your performance.
 If you doubt your own capability or you lack a little confidence or you go into the interview with the perception that you’re not worthy of the job then this will most certainly affect your performance.

 Here are some tips to help you maintain your confidence during your maternity:

-Agree “Keeping in touch” days: If your employer follows best practice you’ll be offered an opportunity to attend up to 10 “keeping in touch” days throughout your maternity leave.
+Agree on “Keeping in touch” days: If your employer follows best practices you’ll be offered an opportunity to attend up to 10 “keeping in touch” days throughout your maternity leave.
 The nature of these days is for you and your manager to agree.
-We think it’s a great way of keeping in contact with colleagues, what’s going on in the team, the organisation and thus maintaining your confidence as a valued employee.
-Even if you’re not sure you will return to that particular job or organisation we think it’s best to keep a foot in the door and keep your options open.
+We think it’s a great way of keeping in contact with colleagues, what’s going on in the team, the organization, and thus maintaining your confidence as a valued employee.
+Even if you’re not sure you will return to that particular job or organization we think it’s best to keep a foot in the door and keep your options open.